anvaka/map-of-github/README.md

 If you find this project useful and would like to support it - please join [the support group](https://github.com/sponsors/anvaka).
 If you need any help with this project or have any questions - don't hesitate to open an issue here or ping me on [twitter](https://twitter.com/anvaka)

+Thank you to all my friends and supporters who helped me to get this project off the ground:
+Ryan, Andrey, Alex, Dmytro.
+You are awesome!

+Thank you to my dear daughter Louise for making a logo for this project.
+I love you!

 ## License